GSA/search-gov-website/_admin-center/content/content-overview.md

 ## Add Your News

 * **RSS Feeds.** Do you have RSS feeds set up for your press releases, blog posts, or other newsworthy content?
 When you [add an RSS]({{ site.baseurl }}/admin-center/content/rss.html), we'll index the items on that feed.
-* **Twitter.** Does your agency use Twitter?
-You can [add your Twitter handle]({{ site.baseurl }}/admin-center/content/twitter.html), and we'll index your tweets.
-You have the option of asking us to index the tweets from other Twitter users that you maintain in public lists on Twitter.
-Because tweets are ephemeral, we display tweets from the past three days when they match a searcher's query.

 ## Add Your Recommendations